-The overall size of the Storm Sewer System CIP has decreased by \$10.5 million from \$46.3 million in the 2018-2022 Adopted CIP to \$35.7 million in the 2019-2023 Adopted CIP, mainly due to the completion of several multi-million dollar projects (anticipated to be completed in 2017-2018).
-The following table outlines the most significant changes from the 2018-2022 Adopted CIP to the 2019-2023 Adopted CIP.
+The overall size of the Storm Sewer System CIP has decreased by \$14.3 million from \$46.3 million in the 2018-2022 Adopted CIP to \$32.0 million in the 2019-2023 Proposed CIP, mainly due to the completion of several multi-million dollar projects (anticipated to be completed in 2017-2018).
+The following table outlines the most significant changes to project budgets, including new/augmented allocations and reduced/eliminated allocations.

 Project Incr/(Decr)

+Alviso Storm Pump Station \$7.5 million

 San José Watershed Invasive Species Removal and Engagement \$1.0 million

-Alviso Storm Pump Station (\$6.7 million)

-Storm Sewer Pump Station Rehabilitation and Replacement (\$1.4 million)
+Storm Sewer Pump Station Rehabilitation and Replacement \$(1,350,000)

-Urgent Flood Prevention and Repair Projects (\$1.1 million)

-Large Trash Capture Devices (\$710,000)

 Outfall Rehabilitation - Capital (\$650,000)